nus-cs2103/website-base/admin/tp-constraints.md

 {% call show_constraint("Constraint-PDF-Friendly") -%}
 The DG and UG should be PDF-friendly.
 Don't use expandable panels, embedded videos, animated GIFs etc. <br>

-%%**Reason:** The UG and DG used in the final grading will be in PDF format%%:
+%%**Reason:** The UG and DG used in the final grading will be in PDF format%%
 {%- endcall  %}

 -----------------------------------------------------------------------------------------------------------------------